Aadil-H-W/Calculator/README.md

-# Calculator App
+# Calculator

-Welcome to the Calculator App repository!
+Welcome to the Calculator repository!
 This simple calculator was created using HTML and CSS.

 ## Features